masato1122/auto-kappa/docs/source/usage.rst

 1. ``database`` example

-The calculation in ``database`` calculates thermal conductivity of Silicon automatically.
+The calculation in the ``database`` directory automatically computes the thermal conductivity of silicon.
-Because every process is included in this job, it takes one or two hours.
-It is recommended to use a job scheduler to submit this job.
+Since all processes required for phonon analysis are included, it is recommended to use a job scheduler to run this calculation.
-An example of job script is shown below.
-Please modify depending on your environment.
+An example job script is shown below.
+Please modify it according to your environment.

 .. code-block:: shell